emazv72/MigraDoc/README.md

-- This is ( almost ) the master branch with a couple added features.
+- This is ( almost ) the master branch with a some added features.

 # XML based alternative serialization and deserialization support